 Black beans make for a beautiful visual contrast with the orange sweet potatoes in this dish.
 Other beans could be used, such as red or pinto.
 Any of them will benefit from soaking before cooking – at least that is the case in my experience.
 I have found that beans agree with more people when soaked for longer periods of time, and take up the other flavors better.
 I soak them until they start to sprout a little bit.
 Takes patience but it makes me feel very homey.

 You can vary the amounts of the ingredients according to your taste: more chili powder, more oregano, more onion, whatever appeals to you.
 The key is for the flavors to blend into something savory and memorable.

 I cook the soaked black beans in my Instant Pot – 20 minutes is about right.
-A cup of dry beans (about half a one-pound bag) will make the equivalent of a can of beans.
-Just as with canned beans, drain off the cooking liquid once they have cooled a bit.
+A cup of dry beans (about half a one-pound bag) will make the equivalent of two cans of beans.
+Just as with canned beans, drain off the cooking liquid unless there is a very small amount.

 If you like, you can rinse out and use the Instant Pot for the remaining cooking, too.
 You just have to make sure to clean out the bean starch first so the onions and garlic don’t stick.

 This recipe calls for ground beef, which, in addition to boosting the protein content, also tones down the sweetness of the sweet potatoes.
 It can very easily be made without beef, however.
 Without it, the recipe is vegan.

 This dish is wonderful with Nut Pesto Green Rice (recipe here).